Hanoi Food What and Where to Eat in Hanoi, Vietnam by JetSettingFools.com

 Bun Cha is another noodle soup that originated in Hanoi, but this one features fatty pork – and we think it is even better than Pho.
 The mouthwateringly delicious dish includes both pork meatballs (made from pork shoulder) and strips of pork belly.
 The meat is served in a bowl with rice vermicelli and a sweet and sour fish sauce.

 Common accompaniments include fresh herbs and pickled vegetables.
 The Hanoi must-eat soup is usually served with a side of crispy rolls, of which seafood rolls are the most popular.
-(A similar dish in other parts of the country is called Bun Thit Nuong.)
+A similar dish in other parts of Vietnam is called Bun Thit Nuong.

 Good Restaurants in Hanoi For Bun Cha